 Are Compound Bows Allowed at Ohlone Archery?

-Ohlone Archery is a predominantly single string (Recurve, Longbow, Barebow) archery community; the compound archers who shoot here are experienced, seasoned competitors.
+Ohlone Archery is a predominantly single string (Recurve, Longbow, Barebow) archery community.
+Because of the target butts I use, I only offer single spot targets, and the maximum allowable draw weight is 50 LBS.
+Only standard diameter arrows are allowed – no “fat shafts.”
 I don’t sell or service compound bows, so I can’t put your bow on a press and twist your peep.
 The range operates on a 2 minute per end time limit (see the Range Rules and Range Etiquette lists on the Indoor Range page).
 If I don’t know you I’ll watch you shoot your first couple of ends – you can’t shoot here if you have to high draw; if you repeatedly miss the target butt; if your finger is on the trigger when you draw.
-So the answer is yes and no. Yes if you are already a skilled compound archer and are OK with the Range Rules and Etiquette.
+So the answer is yes and no. Yes if you are good with all this and are OK with the Range Rules and Etiquette.
 No if you just bought your (50 or 60 LB) bow from a friend, Craig’s list, eBay, etc. and have never taken a lesson or shot a bow before.
 I simply don’t want you to hurt yourself or others or damage my place.
 Compound bows should be set up and tuned by a professional compound bow pro shop (not me!) and the archer should be taught how to use and adjust them by someone who knows what they are doing.
 Here in the SF Bay Area, I highly recommend Archery Only, Fat Shafts Archery, and Pacifica Archery for all of your compound bow needs.

 Why so much emphasis on missing the target butt, what’s the big deal?